WuKunhuan/HKU_ENGG1340_Group_Project_wukunhuan/README.md

      -    This game is one of the subgames in the 2-in-1 main menu.
 Under the main menu's program, there are both program files (.cpp) for the subgames.
 When compiling, it will use all the cpp files to generate the MainMenu program.
 This meets the code requirement 5: Program codes in multiple files.

      -    This game is simple and fun, popular among Chinese kids.
 You can choose different game modes, calculating the traditional 4 numbers, also 5 numbers and 6 numbers' question sets.
 The more you practice with it, the higher the score will be!
+     -    The terminal will clear itself after each question to make it easier for the player to see what is happening.